vladan-jovicic/EmergencyVehicleTracking/README.md

 	1.2) run *npm start*
 2) Start WebAPI by navigating to .\EmergencyVehicleTracking\ andrunning *dotnet run*

+## Login

+You can try to login with username john.doe and password Test1234 or username admin and password SecurePassword to get different behaviours of application.

 ## License
 This project is licensed under the MIT license.